ShipSoft/FairShip/README.md

     cmake ../FairShip
     make
     . config.sh    [or source config.csh]
-    (there is an issue with check_system.csh, does return wrong answer, should be removed from config.csh, otherwise setup stops)
     ```

 6. Now you can for example simulate some events and run the event display: